Squarespace Refund Policy

 Monthly subscriptions are not eligible for refunds.
 When you cancel a monthly plan, your site remains active until the end of the current billing cycle.
 After that, it is suspended.
 No refund is issued for the remaining days in the month.
 Check Squarespace's official refund policies for the latest terms.

-Domains purchased through Squarespace have a very short refund window - approximately 5 days.
+Domains purchased through Squarespace have a very short refund window of approximately 5 days.
 After that, domain purchases are non-refundable.
-The free domain included with annual plans follows the same policy - if you cancel and received a free domain, the domain cost may be deducted from your refund.
+The free domain included with annual plans follows the same policy.
+If you cancel and received a free domain, the domain cost may be deducted from your refund.
 Contact domain support for specifics.

 Google Workspace subscriptions billed through Squarespace follow Google's refund policies, not Squarespace's.
 Contact Google Workspace support for email subscription refund questions.